Explore the two faces of the vibrant Alexandria Waterfront.

 2:30 PM – Visit The Bibliotheca Alexandrina

 Later in the afternoon, continue east toward the modern Great Library.
 Inside, visitors can explore the huge reading hall along with several museums and exhibits.
-In addition, the cool interior offers a nice break from the busy streets outside.
+The cool interior also offers a nice break from the busy streets outside.

 Evening: Relax Before Returning To The Ship